biobotus/ros_coordinator/README.md

     -Error, received from all plaform_control's nodes

-The information reveived from planner is a python dictionnary ROS topics that behavior manage and redistribute the informations to the right platform_control nodes.
+The information reveived from planner is a python dictionnary ROS topics that coordinator manage and redistribute the informations to the right platform_control nodes.
 The dictionnary is that form:

 "{"module_type": "pipette_s", "params": {"name": "pos", "args":
 {"x": float(mm), "y": float(mm), "z": float(mm)}}}"

-If the name is pos like in this example the position in the dictionnary are translate in number of pulse by behavior and sended to the right platform_control nodes.
-If the name is manip, behavior threat the args and translate the dictionnary information in function of the module.
+If the name is pos like in this example the position in the dictionnary are translate in number of pulse by coordinator and sended to the right platform_control nodes.
+If the name is manip, coordinator threat the args and translate the dictionnary information in function of the module.

-Done_Module is the ROS topics that indicate to behavior when a platform_control node has finish his task.
+Done_Module is the ROS topics that indicate to coordinator when a platform_control node has finish his task.

-Error is a string ROS topics that behavior received and threat in function of the error code.
+Error is a string ROS topics that coordinator received and threat in function of the error code.
 It can bring to a platform initialization or to a total stop of the entire cells for example.

-Behavior publish these topics :
+Coordinator publish these topics :
     -Motor_Kill
     -Platform_Init
     -Pulse_XY